Sush1090/ThermoCycleGlides.jl/docs/src/optimization.md

+# Optimization

 Cycle optimization is integrated with Metaheuristics.jl.
 The goal of the inbuilt optimization is to find optimal super and sub cooling temperatures for a given cycle.

+Here an example of `HeatPump` is shown.

 We set our `HeatPump`
 ```julia